-Reduced Energy Ramp Rate = $\max \left(0, Economic Ramp Rate - \frac{Cleared Regulation Capacity (AREG)}{5 Minutes}\right)$
+Reduced Energy Ramp Rate= $max \left(0, Economic Ramp Rate-\frac{Cleared Regulation Capacity (AREG)}{5 Minutes}\right)$ resource has a non-zero reduced energy ramp rate entered.
+The reduced energy ramp rate is a member-entered, unit-specific percentage of the bid-in energy ramp rate for each resource.
+If no value is entered in the Market Gateway system for the resource, a default of zero will be used.

-To increase consistency in the Individual Generator Dispatch (IGD) set point sent by PJM while a unit is regulating, the IGD set point will only move up when the RT-SCED LMP justifies raising the resource and resource's net MW output is near or above the current set point.
-The IGD set point will only move down when the RT-SCED LMP justifies lowering the resource and the resource's net MW output is near or below the current set point.
-The minimum ramp rate is a member-entered, unit-specific percentage of the bid-in ramp rate for each resource.
-If no value is entered for the resource, a default of zero will be used.
+To increase consistency in the Individual Generator Dispatch (IGD) set point sent by PJM while a unit is regulating, the IGD set point will only move up when the RT-SCED LMP justifies raising the resource and the resource has a non-zero reduced energy ramp rate entered.
+The IGD set point will only move down when the RT-SCED LMP justifies lowering the resource and the